Tips for Seniors on Understanding and Signing Up for Medicare

 Understand the Facets of Medicare

 Medicare can be confusing to many seniors because there are so many options and rules, as well as different deadlines for applying.
 The key points are that parts A, B, C, and D cover hospitalization, medical care, Advantage plans, and prescription drugs respectively.
 Part A is a basic plan that comes automatically for seniors once they reach the age of 65 after working for at least 10 years, and it often doesn’t require a copay (keep in mind that you may be eligible to receive Part A earlier than 65 if you are living with a disability).
 Part B is a popular plan that requires a copay, but the amount will vary from person to person.
 To add on to the alphabet soup of Medicare, you have supplemental plans F and G if you need help with out-of-pocket costs that aren’t covered in Original Medicare.
-Get to know the differences between these parts and how you can make changes to your policy should the need arise.
+You may also ask a help from a medicare fraud lawyer to get to know the differences between these parts and how you can make changes to your policy should the need aris

 Learn About Important Dates